 Seasonal cash flow gaps and equipment needs make landscaping one of the most consistent commercial lending verticals.
-JYNI finds them before your competition does.
+JYNI finds them for your team to work.

 Landscaping businesses are perpetually capital-hungry.
 Spring startup costs β new crew hires, equipment repairs, materials, and insurance β all arrive before client revenue does.
 In northern states this is an annual cycle: businesses shut down in November and need capital to restart in March.
 In southern states, year-round operations create consistent demand for equipment financing and working capital lines.
 With over 550,000 landscaping businesses operating in the US β the vast majority under 20 employees β and banks consistently declining them due to seasonal revenue patterns, landscaping is one of the most reliable commercial lending verticals available to brokers.
 The deal sizes are accessible ($15Kβ$150K), the funding need is urgent and recurring, and the business owners are responsive to direct outreach.

-Configure an AI agent targeting landscaping & lawn carebusinesses in your preferred states or regions.
-The agent searches continuously, finds businesses that haven't been pitched by competing brokers, verifies every phone number and email, and delivers them directly to your pipeline β automatically, every day.
+Configure an AI agent targeting landscaping & lawn care businesses in your preferred states or regions.
+The agent searches continuously, checks each phone number and email, and delivers prospects directly to your pipeline as it finds them.

 Not all landscaping & lawn carebusinesses are equal funding candidates.
 JYNI's AI agents filter for the highest-conversion business types in this vertical β so your pipeline stays focused on deals most likely to close.